-Alibaba Group, building on the success of its New Retail-driven Hema supermarkets, is partnering with retailers to bring the concept to new cities in China, the global technology giant announced on Friday.
+Alibaba Group, building on the success of its New Retail-driven Freshippo (also known as Hema) supermarkets, is partnering with retailers to bring the concept to new cities in China, the global technology giant announced on Friday.

-WATCH: Alizila Managing Editor Tom Brennan tours a Hema supermarket in Shanghai.
+WATCH: Alizila Managing Editor Tom Brennan tours a Freshippo supermarket in Shanghai.

 “As our model becomes more established, it can be shared with other traditional retailers to help them transform in the digital age,” Hou said.

-For a step-by-step look at how shopping at Hema works, click here.
+For a step-by-step look at how shopping at Freshippo works, click here.

 In July, Alibaba Group CEO Daniel Zhang made a statement similar to that of Hou in Friday’s announcement, saying that Alibaba had no intentions of operating a large grocery chain.
 As with the company’s investments in the Intime department store chain, the aim was to demonstrate the benefits of New Retail to customers and other businesses.
 If e-commerce currently accounts for about 15 percent of total retail in China, he said, Alibaba’s goal is not to make incremental progress on that 15 percent but rather to digitally transform the 85 percent.

-“We believe the future of New Retail will be a harmonious integration of online and offline, and Hema is a prime example of this evolution that’s taking place,” Zhang said.
-“Hema is a showcase of the new business opportunities that emerges from online-offline integration.”
+“We believe the future of New Retail will be a harmonious integration of online and offline, and Freshippo is a prime example of this evolution that’s taking place,” Zhang said.
+“Freshippo is a showcase of the new business opportunities that emerges from online-offline integration.”